docker/docs/machine/concepts.md

 your cloud provider or the network in between.

 To help `docker-machine` be as stable as possible, we added a monitoring of crashes whenever you try to `create` or `upgrade` a host.
-This will send, over HTTPS, to Bugsnag some information about your `docker-machine` version, build, OS, ARCH, the path to your current shell and, the history of the last command as you could see it with a `--debug` option.
-This data is sent to help us pinpoint recurring issues with `docker-machine` and will only be transmitted in the case of a crash of `docker-machine`.
+This sends, over HTTPS, to Bugsnag some information about your `docker-machine` version, build, OS, ARCH, the path to your current shell and, the history of the last command as you could see it with a `--debug` option.
+This data is sent to help us pinpoint recurring issues with `docker-machine` and is only transmitted in the case of a crash of `docker-machine`.

-If you wish to opt out of error reporting, you can create a `no-error-report` file in your `$HOME/.docker/machine` directory, and Docker Machine will disable this behavior.  e.g.:
+If you wish to opt out of error reporting, you can create a `no-error-report` file in your `$HOME/.docker/machine` directory, and Docker Machine disables this behavior.  e.g.:

     $ mkdir -p ~/.docker/machine && touch ~/.docker/machine/no-error-report